Skip To Main Content

 Building on the success of discovering just what they are capable of in First Grade, our Second Graders begin to spread their wings and discover the world around them.
 They learn that their world stretches beyond their own backyards and even the school playground, and that they have a place in it.
 As mail from around the world is delivered to Presbyterian School, our students keep track of states, countries and continents.
 Expanding their horizons helps expand their minds and build their curiosity about the world around them.
 What place will they discover next?

-On Exhibit: 2nd Grade Farm to Table Museum
+On Exhibit: 2nd Grade Farm to Market Museum